Cost of Living: Cape Town vs Tokyo (2026)

 Should I move to Cape Town or Tokyo?▾

-Tokyo wins this one convincingly — the data doesn't lie.
+Tokyo scores 68 to Cape Town's 54 on livability — the gap is real.
 Cape Town has its charms, but the numbers favor Tokyo.
 See the full comparison above for rent, safety, internet speed, climate, and democracy scores to decide which city fits your priorities.

 Is it easier to get residency in Cape Town or Tokyo?▾

-Cape Town: South Africa Remote Work Visa (easy to get, 3 months (extendable to 6 months)).
+Cape Town: South Africa Remote Work Visa (easy to get, Up to 1 year (renewable up to 3 years)).
 Tokyo: Japan Digital Nomad Visa (moderate requirements, 6 months (no renewal)).
 See each city's profile page for full requirements.

 Which has better weather, Cape Town or Tokyo?▾

-Tokyo is warmer in summer (31°C vs 28°C).
+Tokyo is warmer in summer (28°C vs 24°C).
 Cape Town has milder summers, which suits those who prefer cooler weather.
 Climate preference is personal — use the weather section above to compare seasons.

 Can I live in Cape Town or Tokyo without speaking the local language?▾